nyguerrillagirl/catalog-service/README.md

 Unlike the LiveProject this book provides step by step instructions and detailed explanations and of course links to obtain more information on the various (and many) tools and technologies the author suggests for further reading.

-I originally started using Windows/Java 17 and IntelliJ but decided to move the project into Ubuntu 22.04 using WSL 2.
+I originally started my development using Windows/Java 17 and IntelliJ but decided to move the project into Ubuntu 22.04 using WSL 2.
 I still use IntelliJ on Windows but directly use my Ubuntu project...it has all been working fine (so far).
-I find this book a great read and wish my LiveProject was more helpful.
+I find this book a great read and wish my LiveProject was as helpful as this book.

 Chapter 1
 ---------